 Racing is full of unfinished business.
 For Mickey Thompson, the famed driver and innovator, it was breaking the piston driven world land speed record.
 He came achingly close in 1960 with the Challenger I, but broke down on the return run.
 He struck back in 1968 with the Challenger 2, but was foiled by a rainstorm which turned the track at the Bonneville Salt Flats into a lake.
 After his retirement from racing in 1988, he partnered with his son Danny Thompson to make another attempt.
 Their collaboration was tragically cut short when Mickey and his wife were murdered.

 The Challenger 2

 When the Challenger 2 was originally constructed in 1968, Sports Illustrated declared it “a rolling textbook in sophisticated automotive design.”
 Decades later, observers of its brief practice runs remained convinced that it was the fastest naturally aspirated vehicle ever built.
 As we restore the liner, it’s outward appearance will remain largely unchanged.
 Certain modifications must be made to comply with modern safety standards (we can no longer, for instance, deploy the parachutes by blasting off a section of the rear wing with compressed air), but we are using the same chassis, the same aerodynamics, and the same hand-formed aluminum skin.

 Rather than Ford 427s, the contemporary vehicle is powered by a pair of dry block nitro-fueled Hemi V8 engines in an all-wheel drive configuration.
-Overall horsepower will more than double, going from 600 front engine and 1200 rear engine to an even 2500 per.
-Twin three speed gear boxes will link the two engines together and counterbalance output, a marked improvement over the original “split gas pedal and Mickey’s intuition” mechanism.
-The front of the car will house two 30 gallon aluminum fuel tanks that will hold just enough nitromethane for one full speed pass.
-The total curb weight will approach 5200 pounds.
+Overall horsepower has more than doubled, going from 600 front engine and 1200 rear engine to an even 2500 per.
+Twin three speed gear boxes link the two engines together and counterbalance output, a marked improvement over the original “split gas pedal and Mickey’s intuition” mechanism.
+The front of the car houses two 30 gallon aluminum fuel tanks that hold just enough nitromethane for one full speed pass.
+The total curb weight approaches 5200 pounds.